misiektoja/spotify_monitor/docs/quick-start.md

 The wizard detects PyPI, a downloaded script, Docker or Docker Compose and prints matching commands.
 It also formats file paths for the current operating system.

+Container setup destinations must stay inside `/data`.
+That directory is the current host directory mounted into the temporary setup container, so files written there survive `--rm`.
+The wizard rejects paths such as `/tmp/spotify_monitor.conf` instead of printing a command for a different file.

 After saving authentication, the wizard checks whether the monitoring account follows the target.
 It offers to follow the target only when needed and sends the follow request only after you confirm.

 For Docker or Docker Compose, choose **Import from Firefox after setup**.
 The wizard asks whether Docker runs on macOS, standard Linux, Linux with Snap or Linux with Flatpak.
 It then prints the matching command to mount the signed-in host profile read-only once and save `SP_DC_COOKIE` in the host `.env` file.
 Use [manual extraction](configuration.md#manual-cookie-extraction) only when that mount is unavailable.